jtayler/trusted/README.md

 1. The route extracts the `username` parameter from the request URL.
 2. It then constructs a URL to fetch the user's token from the TruAnon API.
 It includes the `username` and `service` parameters, as well as the `Authorization` header, which is set to a private key.
-3. The route then calls the `fetch` function to make a GET request to the TruAnon API using the constructed URL and the options object that contains the `Authorization` header.
+3. The route then calls the `truanon.com/api/get_token?id=[YOUR_USERNAME]&service=[YOUR_SERVICENAME]` function to make a GET request to the TruAnon API using the constructed URL and the options object that contains the `Authorization` header.
 4. The `fetch` function returns a Promise that resolves to the response object.
 The route uses the `json` method of the response object to parse the JSON data and obtain the user's token.
 5. The route then sends a JSON response with the user's token.